guusj/books/Warbreaker_BrandonSanderson.md

 Those last words, “fallen rope,” formed the security phrase.
 Vasher could have chosen anything, but he picked the first thing that came to mind.
 One Breath was leached from his body, going down into the small rodent’s corpse.
 The thing began to twitch.
 That was a Breath Vasher would never be able to recover, for creating a Lifeless was a permanent act.
 The squirrel lost all color, bleeding to grey, the Awakening feeding off the body’s own colors to help fuel the transformation.
 The squirrel had been grey in the first place, so the difference was tough to see.
 That’s why Vasher liked to use them.
 “Fallen Rope,” he said to the creature, its grey eyes looking up at him.
 The security phrase pronounced, Vasher could now imprint the creature with an order, much as he did when performing a standard Awakening.
 “Make noise.
 Run around.
 Bite people who are not me.
 Fallen Rope.”
 The second use of the words closed its impressionability, so it could no longer be Commanded.
-The squirrel hopped up to its feet then scampered down the hallway, heading for the open doorway the fleeing servants had disappeared into.
+The squirrel hopped up to its feet, then scampered down the hallway, heading for the open doorway the fleeing servants had disappeared into.
 Vasher stood and began to run again, hoping that this distraction would earn him time.
 Indeed, a few moments later he heard cries coming from the doorway.
 Clangs and screams followed.
 Lifeless could be difficult to stop, particularly a fresh one with orders to bite.
 Vasher smiled.
 _We could have taken them_, Nightblood said.
 Vasher rushed to the place his information had indicated.
 The location was marked by a splintered board in the wall, ostensibly just normal wear of the building.
 Vasher crouched, hoping that his informant had not lied.
 He searched around on the floor, then froze as he found the hidden latch.